erwanlc/dumbdatascience/_posts/2017-01-13-Data-Science-For-Dummies.md

 The points 1 to 5 can be obtain easily but the point 6 is more complicated because you need to make some test on the parrots.
 So we are going to give to our machine learning algorithm just the data from 1 to 5 telling it: with the variables, I want you to find the link with the point 6.
 The algorithm is going to do its best to obtain the variable 6 thanks to the others.
 Once that the computer will have learn the best way to obtain what we asked, it will return a function called **model** that we will be able to reuse (N.B. : the unsupervised machine learning also return a model).

 Thanks to this model, when a new parrots will come, we will just need to detect its age, sex, race, color of the bottom left feather and if it has a partner or not.
-We will then give these information to the model which will tell us then if, from what it learned before, the parrots is smart or not allowing us to earn some precious time.
+We will then give these information to the model which will tell us then if, from what it learned before, the parrots is smart or not, allowing us to earn some precious time.

 ### Complications
 The principal issue of the supervised machine learning is that you need to have some data with already some results you want.
 These results can be sometimes difficult to find.